 Pond Study Group: FCW Directors established the Pond Study sub-committee in 2012 to initiate the study and protection of Chatham’s freshwater ponds.
 The Group implemented a program to collect important data from several ponds and to educate the public about the importance of ponds and how to keep them healthy.
 Since 2015 we have tested Barclay, Emery, Lovers, Schoolhouse, Stillwater, and White ponds.
 Volunteers collect data on turbidity, dissolved oxygen levels, and temperature.
 In 2018 a second testing program was initiated—collecting water samples from five ponds to test for the presence of cyanobacteria.
 The goal of this program is to identify any potential toxicity before it becomes a public health matter.
 These programs are run in coordination with the town's Department of Natural Resources.
 Learn more >

 Barbara Streibert Environmental Education Grant Program: FCW has awarded grants yearly since 2010.
-Teachers in the Monomoy Regional School District receive notice of the availability of these helpful grants.
+All teachers in the Monomoy Regional School District, the Nauset Regional School District, the Cape Cod Lighthouse Charter School and the Sturgis Charter Public School receive notice of the availability of these helpful grants.
 Teachers in the humanities and science disciplines are awarded funds for special projects that would not take place otherwise.
 Directors oversee this program, where up to $4000 may be awarded per year.
 We believe the program instills student appreciation of Cape Cod's unique environment.
 Learn more >

 - FCW spearheaded a Town Meeting vote to purchase the Old Mill Boat Yard which became the Harbor Master's Office in Stage Harbor.